 Green Recovery Challenge Fund evaluation

-The GRCF totalled an £80million fund, delivered in two rounds.
-It was distributed by the Heritage Fund on behalf of the Department for Environment, Food & Rural Affairs (Defra) and its arm’s length bodies, including Natural England, the Forestry Commission and the Environment Agency.
+It was an £80million programme, delivered in two rounds.
+We distributed it on behalf of the Department for Environment, Food & Rural Affairs (Defra) and its arm’s length bodies, including Natural England, the Forestry Commission and the Environment Agency.

 Supporting environmental projects